-8. The Beautiful Limoges City Hall
+Visit the Beautiful Limoges City Hall

 The museum information is in French but if you can provide some ID and you can get an iPad with all the information on the corresponding numbers.
 In fact, this was probably a bit more information than you needed but at least you could pick and choose what you wanted to know more about.

-10. Walk across the Pont Saint Etienne
+Walk Across the Pont Saint Etienne

 Lastly, a visit to Limoges isn’t complete without crossing the beautiful 13th-century bridge, the Pont Saint Etienne.
 By day, you can see the beautiful detail of the bridge and by night it’s all lite up and is very relaxing to walk across and look up at the stars.

 It’s was a bit of a walk from my hotel but totally worth it for the night time photos.
-A perfect end to your Limoges weekend break.
+A perfect end to your weekend break.

-Day trips from Limoges
+Day Trips From Limoges

 In a couple of days, you could see and do most things you wanted to in Limoges.
 However, it has a great transport network so would be a good place to base yourself from to explore more of this part of France.
 There are many small towns and villages close to visit near Limoges, as well as the big cities a little further away.

 Places to visit near Limoges?
-Aixe sur Vienne is the closest town to Limoges and makes a great day trip, but there are many other destinations you could visit in the area too.
+Aixe sur Vienne is the closest town and makes a great day trip, but there are many other destinations you could visit in the area too.
 I jumped on a train from Limoges and spent a day exploring Aixe sur Vienne (next to the river Vienne).

 Read more about my day trip to Aixe sur Vienne here.

-Places to eat in Limoges
+Places to Eat in Limoges

 A small Bistrot in the business district of Limoges, not too far from the cathedral.
 They had a great selection of delicious French dishes, freshly made.
 I opted for the €24 3-course menu – salmon carpaccio, beef tenderloin kebab and chocolate fondant with cream and ice-cream for dessert.